coldysplash/full-text-search/README.md

 # Full-text-search
 ## Introduction

 Full-Text Search is a software tool developed in the C++ language.
+The application allows you to search the database of books presented in csv format
-## Installation project
+## Installation

 1.Clone the repository to your local machine:

       git clone https://github.com/your-username/full-text-search
       cd full-text-search

-2.Update git submodules:
+2.Add git submodules:

       git submodule init
       git submodule add